 The following notices are not intended to be a description of the benefits offered under the Plan.
-For more information about specific benefits, refer to the Summary Plan Descriptions for the Plan, which are available by calling 800-836-0026 or visiting https://www.meritain.com.
+For more information about specific benefits, refer to the Summary Plan Descriptions for the Plan.

 If you (and/or your dependents) have Medicare or will become eligible for Medicare in the next 12 months, a Federal law gives you more choices about your prescription drug coverage.
 Please see page 9 for more details.